Sonidos de la Tierra

 - In 2012, the Sonidos de la Tierra youth played at the Forum on Social Entrepreneurship and the New Economy during Rio+20.

-- More than 400 musical instruments, including recycled musical instruments made out of garbage, have been built at the organization’s musical instrument workshops so far.
+- More than 400 musical instruments, including recycled musical instruments made out of garbage, have been built at the organization’s musical instrument workshops.